jndean/IPUDOOM/README.md

 - [x] Implement all methods used by the automap (vector rendering, sprite rendering, AM event responder).
 Automap is now disabled on CPU, renders entirely on IPU.
   ![automap](https://static.wikia.nocookie.net/doom/images/9/9c/Automap.png)

 - [x] Implement BinarySpacePartion search (stackless recursion version for IPU), solidseg occlusion and floor/ceiling clipping to get (untextured) rendering of vertical walls running on the IPU.
+CPU still renders everything else.
   ![gameplay gif](README_imgs/flats.gif)

+Next steps:
 - [ ] Port visplane system to get IPU rendering floors and ceilings?

 - [ ] Textures are too large to fit on a singe tile, so devise a mechanism for tiles to cooperate on texturing walls

-- [ ] Render things other things in the level
+- [ ] Render other things in the level

+- [ ] Move beyond jsut the rendering?

   ...